MUSIC MANIA COMMUNITY WORKSHOP FOR PRE-K THROUGH GRADE 6

 programs in music education.

-Students are grouped according to similar age, with appropriate musical instruction for their developmental stage.
+Student participants are grouped according to similar age, with appropriate musical instruction for their developmental stage.
 Light snacks and beverages will be provided.

 We invite your children to join us for an exciting musical experience and a boost in creativity and imagination!